 Recently, we put the final stamp on our family of three status.
 For nearly four years, we have checked in with each other frequently.
 We imagined the different paths life might take by adding more children.
 Then one weekend this fall we both had an experience and realized we are done.
 Our family is complete.
 We have found our path, we have our tiny tribe, now we walk.

-This post was written for inclusion in the August collection of the Small Family Homes Blog Community.
+This post was written for inclusion in the January collection of the Small Family Homes Blog Community.
 Read below for more writings on living small from our community of writers.
 Check back next month for a new topic and posts in the series and follow our community board on Pinterest for the latest small homes and family minimalism pins!

 A Life Shift– “Hong Kong House Sizes” : A small space in North America is large compared to Hong Kong standards!
 Learn more about house sizes in Hong Kong and where our space fits in the city’s spectrum of “the norm”.